joe7575/networks/README.md

 - a power switch to turn on/off consumers
 - a tool to hide/open cables and junctions

-The file `./test/test_liquid.lua` includes test nodes of each kind of liquid nodes.
+The file `./test/test_liquid.lua` contains test nodes of each kind of liquid nodes.

 - [P] a pump which pumps 2 items every 2 s
 - [T] tree types of tanks (empty, milk, water)
 - junction node
 - a value to connect/disconnect pipes

+The file `./test/test_control.lua` contains server [S] and client [C] nodes to demonstrate simple on/off commands.

 ### License